bluesky-social/atproto-website/content/specs/data-model.md

 ## JSON Representation

 atproto uses its own conventions for JSON, instead of using DAG-JSON directly.
+The main motivation was to have more idiomatic and human-readable representations for `link` and `bytes` in HTTP APIs.
+The DAG-JSON specification itself mentions that it is primarily oriented toward debugging and development environments, and we found that the use of `/` as a field key was confusing to developers.

-Normalizations like key sorting are also not required or enforced: only DAG-JSON is used as a byte-reproducible representation.
+Normalizations like key sorting are also not required or enforced when using JSON in atproto: only DAG-CBOR is used as a byte-reproducible representation.

-The encoding for most of the core and compound types is obvious, with only `link` and `bytes` needing special treatment.
+The encoding for most of the core and compound types is straight forward, with only `link` and `bytes` needing special treatment.

 ### `link`